 When examining this type of practice, organizations must consider many factors, including but not limited to business operations, company culture, specific job duties, and/or customer needs.

-An unlimited PTO policy can help:
+Unlimited PTO policies can help:

-- Build trust between employer and employees.
+- Build trust between an employer and employees.

 - Assuming a culture of a flexible, results-based workplace can be difficult — change can be uncomfortable.

-- Creating and providing a written policy outlining the unlimited PTO benefit provisions that is clearly communicated and direct to all affected employees.
+- The time and effort required to create, provide, and communicate a written policy outlining the unlimited PTO benefit provisions to all affected employees.

 - Possible employee discontent over the inability to accrue time to be paid out, where applicable by law.